faineance/thermite/README.md

 A virtual machine

 ## Building
-You'll need a pretty up to date version of rust nightly.
+You'll need an up to date version of rust nightly to compile.

 ```cargo build``` to build.